RayDarar/back-end-mid/README.md

 });
 ```

+### In Case of PHP server

-5. Serve `api/` and `static/` folders with your php server
+1. Serve `php-server/api/` and `static/` folders with your php server

-Assuming you are using xampp installed on /opt/lampp: `cp -r api static/* /your/static/files/folder`
+Assuming you are using xampp installed on /opt/lampp: `cp -r php-server/api static/* /opt/lampp/htdocs/`

+2. Run apache and mysql server
-6. Run `eco_beko.sql` at your mysql database
+3. Run `eco_beko.sql` at your mysql database

 ## Compile web-app for development